 Distance learning connects students to learning resources remotely.
-If this sounds vague, that’s because there’s a lot of ways to do it.
+If this sounds vague, that’s because there are a lot of ways to do it.
 Email, online video courses, online course material and tests, and technically even using the mail can count because it gets students in communication while they’re far away.

 Most online teaching being done is moving to live and recorded video.
 Whether your students are in middle school, high school, or at a university level, there are guidelines that apply universally to tackling learning online.
 Here are 10 helpful tips to improve your online classroom, followed by some insights to take away for teaching in this new paradigm.

-Flipped classrooms is a new approach to learning which fits distance learning well.
+Flipped classrooms are a new approach to learning which fits distance learning well.